 CREDIT SCIENCE PHOTO LIBRARY CREDIT SCIENCE PHOTO LIBRARY

-Illustration showing the various experiments conducted by Italian physicist Luigi Galvani in 1791 on frog muscle and electricity.
-The result was that the muscles in the frog's leg twitched, indicating the presence of electricity.
+Three illustrations of Luigi Galvani's experiment on frog muscle and electricity conducted in 1791.
+The illustration on the left shows contact via a metal rod between two dishes of water bridged by the frog's spine; the middle is the same using two damp cloth mats and the right one shows a broken metal rod which can be brought together into contact.
+The result was that the muscles in the frog's leg twitched indicating the presence of electricity.
 Galvani believed it resided in the muscle and declared for animal electricity.
-Some years later, Volta showed that the electric current was in fact set up by two metal rods in contact.
-This engraving was taken from Galvani's De viribus electricitatis in motu musculari commentarius, 1791.
+Some years later Volta showed that the electricity was in fact set up by two metal rods in contact.

 Model release not required.
 Property release not required.